suhy-jang/tweetx/docs/specification.md

 - Config file for important constants
 - Use query, mutation, subscription methods with documented descriptions
 - Authentication method to give permission
-- Validation using Prisma and no external libraries
+- DB Validation using Prisma and no external libraries
 - Use async/await for prisma CRUD
 - Use resolver using fragment to clean up query methods